 The BSEL[1:0] are output signals used to select the frequency of the processor input clock (BCLK[1:0]).
-Table 4 defines the possible combinations of the signals and the frequency associated with each combination.
+Table 5 defines the possible combinations of the signals and the frequency associated with each combination.
 The required frequency is determined by the processor, chipset, and clock synthesizer.
 All agents must operate at the same frequency.

-The Pentium 4 processor currently operates at a 400 MHz system bus frequency (selected by a 100 MHz BCLK[1:0] frequency).
+The Intel Pentium 4 processor with 512KB L2 cache on .13 micron process currently operates at a 400 MHz system bus frequency (selected by a 100 MHz BCLK[1:0] frequency).
 Individual processors will only operate at their specified system bus frequency.